david-a-wheeler/flex-perms/PROPOSALS.md

 rules using the [lark](https://github.com/lark-parser/lark) parser later if we go that route.

+For now, we'll require the first non-space character to be '/' which will immediately detect some errors.

 This is a backwards-incompatible notation change, but we're the only user and this is in the version 0.X series.
 Now is the time for backwards-incompatible changes.
 The file `transition.py` will implement